dojo/docs/dojox/charting.rst

 Charting Basics
 ===============

-Below are two typical examples of how to create a Dojo Chart in HTML and JavaScript.
-The first example is using the the new Dojo AMD syntax for modules while the second one is basically the same using historical Dojo syntax for packages.
+Below is a typical example of how to create a Dojo Chart in HTML and JavaScript.
+It is using the the new Dojo AMD syntax for modules however you can still use the historical Dojo provide / require syntax for packages if you want to.
+However you are encouraged using the new AMD syntax.
-Both examples are strictly equivalent in term of charting features but you are encourage starting with Dojo 1.7 to use the new AMD syntax.
 See :ref:`AMD loader documentation <loader/index>` for more details on AMD.

 .. code-example::
   :type: inline